yuvraj752/MentorMentee/README.md

 # MentorMentee
-A responsive marketplace for mentees to search mentors and chat in real-time using django channels with a custom admin panel.
+Website for mentees to search mentors and chat with them in real-time.

-## Tech Stack
-* Django
-* Django Channels
-* Python
-* Bootstrap
-* JavaScript
-* SQL

 ## Home
 <img src="./resources/1 Home.PNG">